November 15, 2023Review Recipe

-STEP SIX: Slice and serve your sandwich to finish!
+STEP FIVE: Slice and serve your sandwich to finish!

-IN THE FRIDGE: Wrap your sandwiches in plastic wrap and store them in the refrigerator for up to 1 day.
-The tuna mixture can be stored separately for up to 3 days.
+IN THE FRIDGE: Wrap your sandwiches in plastic wrap and store them in the refrigerator for up to one day.
+The tuna mixture can be stored separately for up to three days.

-IN THE FREEZER: You can store the tuna salad in the freezer for up to 1 week.
+IN THE FREEZER: You can store the tuna salad in the freezer for up to one week.
 Use an airtight food storage container.

-Made with a few simple ingredients, this tuna salad sandwich recipe is the perfect blend of crunchy and creamy.
-This recipe takes canned tuna to a whole new degree and is one of our favorite recipes for lunchtime.
+Made with a few simple ingredients, this tuna sandwich recipe is the perfect blend of crunchy and creamy.
+This recipe takes canned tuna to a whole new level and is one of our favorite recipes for lunchtime.
 We know you’re going to love this delicious sandwich!

 Frequently Asked Questions

-You can keep any leftover tuna salad in the fridge for 2 to 3 days.
+You can keep any leftover tuna salad in the fridge for two to three days.